BrainlifeMEEG/app-epoch/README.md

 1) Input file is:
     * `meg/fif` meg data file
     * event.tsv (optional)
-2) Input number is:
     * tmin and tmax (Start and end time of the epochs in seconds, relative to the time-locked event)
-3) Input boolean is:
     * meg bool
     If True include MEG channels.